List of foreign MLS players

-Up to now, 135 different nations have been represented in MLS.
-Equatorial Guinea was the most recent nation to be represented when Carlos Akapo made his MLS debut playing for San Jose Earthquakes.
+Up to now, 137 different nations have been represented in MLS.

-In bold: players who have played at least one MLS game in the most recent season (2023 Major League Soccer season), and are still at the clubs for which they have played.
+In bold: players who have played at least one MLS game in the most recent season (2025 Major League Soccer season), and are still at the clubs for which they have played.
 This does not include current players of a MLS club who have not played a MLS game in the current season.